odinei/odinei/README.md

 - :teacher: I mentor people who want to learn more about software development

-- :books: I am currently learning Rust, React and Typescript.
+- :books: I am currently learning Node.js, React, Typescript and Rust.

 - 💬 Feel free to reach out to me and ask about SAP Development :)